yushayusha/mouse-psd/README.md

 ### Structure

-- Runtime is a haxe/Kha program, which becomes the executable or js bundle.
-- Exporter is a python program that processes resources and bundles them with brebuilt runtime files.
+- Exporter GUI is a python program that processes resources and bundles them with runtime files.
+Does not need any building, but won't be very useful without runtimes.
+- Runtime, needed to run or export the project, is an executable (or js bundle) that is built separately.
+- Audio encoding is done with FFmpeg, whose executable should be placed into `tools/` subfolder.

 ### Obtaining code
 Unless you have Kha set up somewhere else (eg vscode extension), use recursive clone: